spyder-ide/plugin-examples/README.md

-# plugin-examples
+# Spyder 5 plugins by example

-Plugin examples for the new Spyder 5 API
+This repository contains several plugin examples for the new Spyder 5 API